Tol0kk/devops/README.md

 ## Configuration

-We followed [this](https://help.ovhcloud.com/csm/fr-public-cloud-compute-terraform?id=kb_article_view&sysparm_article=KB0050792) OVH tutorial to setup the Terraform using OCH Cloud.
+We followed [this](https://help.ovhcloud.com/csm/fr-public-cloud-compute-terraform?id=kb_article_view&sysparm_article=KB0050792) OVH tutorial to setup the Terraform using OVH Cloud.

 When using Terraform in general we give access to Terraform to perform actions  (Create a network, VM, Bucket, ...) under our CLoud provider account.
 Thus we need to given some identification token to the Terraform CLI.